hicksjr2/ISA444-Final-Project/README.md

 # Business Forecasting Using Statistical, ML, Deep Learning and Transformer Models

 In this class project, we utilize the [Walmart Dataset from Kaggle](https://www.kaggle.com/datasets/aslanahmedov/walmart-sales-forecast) to compare various statistical models  for time series.
-Given that the dataset contained XYZ different time-series, we focused on ABC time-series.
+Given that the dataset contained 40 different time-series, we focused on ABC time-series.
 We picked these timeseries **as they** ...

 ## Forecasting Procedure
 Our approach consisted of the following steps: